-The data is delivered on a DVD which contains three large text files; corresponding to Incident, Person, and Crash -level data.
+The data is delivered on a DVD (or CD) which contains three large text files; corresponding to Incident, Person, and Crash -level data.
 It is also accompanied with 5 photocopied pages of “Column Headings”, and about two-dozen pages of photocopied “Definitions”. [it is really strange that they would distribute this information on paper!?].
 I was surprised to find out that very little of the data aligns with FARS/GES, which seems quite strange to me.
 [UPDATE: as of 2018 I have online access and can download the files directly so no longer need to order the DVD/CD]

 Anyway, I pieced together most of the info using those photocopies and assembled it for ready-reference in a spreadsheet adsm.xls , there is one worksheet for columns (fields) and another for defintions (ENUM).
 I don’t have all the definitions there, some i didn’t care about and were very lenghy, like vehicle color, state abbreviations, and so forth; nearly all of that is avaible at the referece material